 From a medical standpoint, injuries should be evaluated and treated to facilitate the best possible recovery outcome.
 This is particularly important for injuries like concussions or other head injuries requiring prompt treatment.
 Left untreated, an accident victim runs the risk of the condition becoming permanent or having to endure a prolonged period of recovery.

 From a legal standpoint in the injury case, a medical professional could help prove that the collision caused the injuries and that all treatment was reasonable and necessary for the collision-related injuries.
 Your attorney collects medical records from your treating physician and may use him or her as an expert witness in your trial.
 This helps to build a solid case and yield a better legal outcome for you.

 Likewise, a treatment gap could hurt a victim’s case because it might be used as evidence to support an argument that the person was no longer hurt or that there was no injury.
 The gap could also give credence to the position that the injury was caused by something else when treatments resume after a gap.

-From a legal perspective, prompt treatment helps to maximize the recoverable damages in a truck accident case by showing that there has been a consistent pattern of care for the injuries suffered in the collision.
+From a legal perspective, prompt treatment helps to maximize the recoverable truck accident damages by showing that there has been a consistent pattern of care for the injuries suffered in the collision.
 Otherwise, the insurance company will try to convince the jury that the person was not seriously hurt because he or she was not being treated.

 Following a truck collision, it is important to seek immediate medical care if you suspect an injury.
 This is not only beneficial for your health, but it could also help you build a stronger case against a negligent truck driver.
-Contact a truck wreck lawyer with Marcus & Mack immediately to begin discussing your options toward obtaining a financial recovery.
+Contact an experienced personal injury lawyer familiar with truck accidents immediately to begin discussing your options toward obtaining a financial recovery.